 We must avoid overconfidence in our knowledge, but also in the value that we deliver to the company as individuals and to our customers as an organization.
 Through the same active process of learning, reflecting, and adapting, we must increase the effectiveness of our execution and challenge ourselves to solve new problems.

 Every action we take moves us in some direction.
 Vision is a point much farther than a single action can take us.
 Having a vision allows us to judge if an action moves us closer or further from our vision.
 Without vision, each action big or small is no better than a random walk in the hope that we end up somewhere we’d like to be.
 By having a vision, we try to move in some direction, rather than moving in no singular direction at all.
 Vision requires you to reflect on the big picture; to understand the greater goal behind the smaller actions.

 An organization must be cohesive in its shared, common vision.
 Individuals may have conflicting vision which can be uncomfortable but with thoughtful conversation vision can evolve over time.
-Here we depend on our other principles: kindness in disagreement, humility to accept we may be wrong, pragmatic to accept new realities, cohesive in our execution, and reflective to adapt our views.
+Here we depend on our other principles: kindness in disagreement, humility to accept we may be wrong, pragmatism to accept new realities, cohesion in our execution, and reflection to adapt our views.
 Regardless of these disagreements, as members of an organization we must choose to stand behind the greater common goal.

 The execution of an idea matters much more than the idea itself.
 This means that the best idea poorly executed is no better than a mediocre idea well executed.
 Action should always be preferred to inaction and uncertainty around the best idea must not prevent execution.
 Organizationally we should strive towards single decision makers who promote group discussion and buy in but act without requiring consensus.